-The typical asking rate per listing is in the $20's per square foot per year.
-The Castleton region is seeing a decrease in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 3% decrease in rent.
+Most listings are in the $20's per square foot per year.
+The Castleton region is experiencing a a boost in rates.
+In the last 3 months, the median rate went up $0 per sqft per year.
+That's a 1% rise in rent.

-Compared to the rest of the Indianapolis market, the Castleton region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Indianapolis market, the Castleton region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 27 listings have come on the market, which means new listings are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 61 listings have been listed, so you'll want to check back regularly for new listings.
+About 3% of the available space in the Castleton are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,700 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this region are approximately 3 stories.
-Most buildings in this region were built in 1980 and are Class A.
+Even though the median size is 2,900 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this region are around 3 floors.
+Most buildings in this market were built in 1980 and are Class A.